YoussefMostafaMohammed/docker-conan-jenkins-bazel-notes/README.md

 git clone https://github.com/YoussefMostafaMohammed/QuantumLog.git
 cd QuantumLog
 ```

-> then follow the steps in the notes directory
+> Then follow the steps in the notes directory.